rlve/LimeFlightTakeHomeChallenge-RadoslawKaminski/README.md

 - **Scope**: Testing focused on the Contact and Pricing forms
 - **Type of Tests**: Functional tests (other types of tests have not been considered)
 - **Browsers**: Tested only on Chromium; scenarios have not been tested or adapted for other browsers
-- **Viewports**: Tested only in browser viewports; scenarios have not been tested or adapted for mobile viewports
+- **Viewports**: Tested only in desktop browser viewports; scenarios have not been tested or adapted for mobile viewports

 ## Test Cases